 Gandhi International would coordinate the activities in the rest of the world.
 It carries out, promotes and informs all people interested in the event.
 It also coordinates transportation and journeys to India for those who want to participate in it other than Asian participants.
-The interested participants may contact the coordinator in the following address:
+The interested participants may register online here and contact the coordinator in the following address:

 Coordinator, International Secretariat